-Code of ethics, standards of practice 102(1) A council may, in accordance with procedures set out in the by-laws, develop or propose the adoption of a code of ethics and standards of practice for a regulated profession.

-(2) A college must provide, for review and comment, a copy of a proposed code of ethics and proposed standards of practice to

-- (a) its regulated members, .
+Code of ethics, standards of practice

+- 106(1) The council may, in accordance with procedures set out in the bylaws, develop or propose the adoption of a code of ethics and standards of practice for the agrology profession. - (2) The Institute must provide, for review and comment, a copy of a proposed code of ethics and proposed standards of practice to - (a) its regulated members,
-- (b) the Minister, and

-- (c) any other persons the council considers necessary.

-(3) A council may adopt a code of ethics and standards of practice after it has reviewed and considered the comments received from a review described in subsection (2).

-(4) The Regulations Act does not apply to codes of ethics and standards of practice approved under this section.

-(5) The college must ensure that copies of the code of ethics and other standards of practice adopted under subsection (3) are readily available to the public and regulated members, and the copies may be distributed in the manner directed by the council.
+- (b) the Minister, and - (c) any other persons the council considers necessary. - (3) The council may adopt a code of ethics and standards of practice after it has reviewed and considered the comments received in a review described in subsection (2). - (4) The Regulations Act does not apply to a code of ethics and standards of practice approved under this section. - (5) The Institute must ensure that copies of the code of ethics and standards of practice adopted under subsection (3) are readily available to the public and regulated members, and copies may be distributed in the manner directed by the council.